Oman724/Oman724/README.md

 - 🌱 I’m currently learning **MERN Stack, AI, ML, Github**

+- 👨‍💻 All of my projects are available at [https://github.com/Oman724](https://github.com/Oman724)

 - 📫 How to reach me **neupaneoman90@gmail.com**

 - ⚡ Fun fact **I think I like to solve bugs**